-In the analytics dashboard, you can see how your page is performing and adjust the settings for your A/B split tests.
+On the analytics page you can see how well your page is performing.
 Note that our analytics dashboard will show the information in a single UTC+0 timezone.

-By default, the analytics dashboard will show you the stats for both the Desktop and Mobile version of your page, and for all visits (you can also get information for unique visitors only, by checking that option in the Filters menu on the upper right.
+By default, the analytics page will show you the stats for both the Desktop and Mobile version of your page, and for all visits.
+You can also see the information for unique visitors only, by checking that option in the Filters menu on the upper right.

-In the top bar, you can quickly switch between pages or see a report per-subaccount, download a report, apply filters, select date ranges, and access the leads dashboard.
+In the top bar, you can quickly switch between pages or see a report per-workspace, download a report (only for individual pages) and apply filters.

 The Filters dropdown will give you access to this menu, where you can choose between All, Desktop, and Mobile visitors, and you can choose to take into account All visitors or Unique Visitors.
 The Traffic source filter allows you to choose between Paid and Organic traffic.

 The Experience Overview section shows general information about your experience: Visitors, Conversions and Conversion Rate.

 The Performance graph gives you information about visits, conversions and bounce rate (the percentage of visitors to a particular website who navigate away from the site without converting) in the Count mode and information about your conversion rate in the Rate mode.
 Just hover your mouse over any date to see the numbers.